The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of L S Lowry's An Industrial Town (signed) is estimated to be worth between £1,600 and £2,400.
-This lithograph print, created in 1944, has shown consistent value growth, with an auction history of 32 total sales since its entry to the market in March 2005.
-In the past 12 months, the average selling price was £2,400 across 1 unit.
-Over the last five years, the hammer price has ranged from £800 in November 2022 to £4,200 in April 2021, with an average annual growth rate of -13%.
+The value of L S Lowry's An Industrial Town (signed) is estimated to be worth between £1,250 and £1,900.
+This lithograph print, created in 1944, has an auction history of 33 total sales since its entry to the market in March 2005.
+In the last 12 months, the artwork has sold once, with an average selling price of £800.
+Over the past five years, the hammer price has varied from £800 in April 2025 to £4,200 in April 2021.
+The average annual growth rate of this work is -14%.
 The edition size of this artwork is limited to 500.

 Meaning & Analysis